HongyuHe/lsolver/README.md

 ## :ballot_box_with_check: Retrospective

+* The current version of this project has developed a simple infrastructure that enables batch testing and experiments on solving lower triangular linear systems.

+* Three algorithms, namely, the `naive`, the `guarded` and the `graph`, have been implemented.
+Correctness is guaranteed.

-* First and foremost, the most striking fact to me is that how efficient a straightforward solution can be as the `guarded` approach, albeit simple, stands out.
+* The most striking fact to me is that how efficient a straightforward solution can be as the `guarded` approach, albeit simple, stands out.
 I believe that in nowadays research, reviewing or revitalizing simple methods could be powerful.

 * As mentioned in the Serial optimization subsection, the `graph` algorithm has not been fully developed.
 The `etree` and the node order, if implemented, should be able to boost the performance of `graph` [4].